psychemedia/island-storynotes/knighton-gorges-ghosts.md

 Their slopes lie bleak and bare.

 'There's naught in dale.
 There's naught on down,
-To raise the gold upon — '
+To raise the gold upon—'
 'Perdition!
 I'll to Newport town
 And speak with Lawyer John.'